 As an engineer, one of the things that nags me the most about Leukemia is that we still have no idea what causes it, and it’s awfully hard to fix something when you don’t have root cause.
 In my case, I was perfectly healthy in early December 2016.
 I would’ve been dead 4 weeks later without intervention, and the smartest doctors on the planet can’t tell me what caused it.

 What if I could help cure cancer?
 I’m not a doctor by training.
 But I am determined.
 I’m motivated to pay it forward.
 I’m a cyclist, and there are a more out there like me.
 What if we could cycle > 3,000 miles across the greatest nation on earth in less than a week?
 What if we could raise a half-million dollars for cancer research?
 What if we could ignite awareness and passion in thousands of others – to sign up to be stem-cell donors, contribute to research, and support others going through trials similar to what we’ve experienced?

 Now THAT is a big dream, a tough challenge, and a huge goal.
 Thanks to Marc Julien’s inspiration and support from the LLS, I now have 7 new brothers who share this dream.
-In June 2021, Andrew, Bob, Chris, Dave, Mac, Marc, Matt and I will leave the Los Angeles Santa Monica Pier on our bikes, with a mission to ride across the country to Annapolis and maybe just pick up a cure for cancer along the way.
+In June 2021, Andrew, Bob, Dave, Kenny, Marc, Matt, Richard and I will leave the Oceanside, CA pier on our bikes, with a mission to ride across the country to Annapolis and maybe just pick up a cure for cancer along the way.

 I can’t image a better way to return to my birthplace.